 What to do

-Prepare to wash – park your bike where you can get around it with the hose (on the centre stand if you have one, it makes rear wheel and chain cleaning easier).
-Get all your wash supplies organized, a bucket of hot soapy water, and prepare to get wet.
+Prepare to wash – park your motorcycle where you can get around it with the hose (on the centre stand if you have one, it makes rear wheel and chain cleaning easier).
+Get all your wash supplies organised, a bucket of hot soapy water, and prepare to get wet.

 Pre-wash preparations – some riders cover the tail end of their exhaust pipes, or tape over their ignition key slot, but most ignitions are pretty waterproof these days, and you can probably manage to avoid spraying water up your tailpipes by aiming the hose carefully.

 Rinse your bike thoroughly first.
 With the soapy water, and a wet rag, sponge or wash mitt, start with the delicate painted surfaces like your gas tank and bodywork while your rags and soapy water are clean.
 Rinse again and move to the front of your bike where the bugs are hopefully soggy by now and easier to get off your windscreen, headlight, and front-facing body work.
 Rinse again and then clean the front wheel, making sure to get all the brake dust out of any nooks and crannies around the brake callipers and the wheel rim.
 Rinse again and, if your soapy water isn’t too dirty, you can do your rear wheel, the underside of your bike, and your drive chain last.
 Cleaning and lubricating your chain is the subject of the next maintenance article.
 If you have a shaft or belt drive bike, you’re done one step sooner.

 You want to work out an order-of-operations for your bike that lets you work your way from the less dirty areas to the most dirty areas, which might (if your bike isn’t too dirty) let you clean the whole bike with one bucket of soapy water.
 You also want to remember to wash everything, so develop a system that works for you; the first few times you wash your bike you’ll almost certainly find some spots you missed.